Hokkaido Ramen Santouka, TriNoma (Eat)

 account_circleJanine Daquio

-The beginning of the year 2015, for me, is truly dragging—work, money, and my parent’s health issues have instantly drained my energy.
+The beginning of 2015 felt incredibly draining for me — work, financial concerns, and my parents’ health issues had taken a toll on my energy.
 One day, my friends Jeck and Derek insisted on visiting my father at the hospital.
-However, I told them that since it was really me whom they are going to visit, I suggested that we meet in a Japanese restaurant in Quezon City for a quick dinner after work before I take my shift in the hospital to look after my father instead.
+However, since I knew they were really there to check on me, I suggested we meet for a quick dinner at a Japanese restaurant in Quezon City before I took my hospital shift to look after my father.

 People who read this also liked: Nadai Fujisoba

-Derek ordered the Small Ramen (Shio) and Fried Chicken and Small Rice Bowl Set priced at P510.
-Of course, I had to try his food!
-I’d say that the chicken is crisp and well-seasoned.
-This set was such a binge, because you have noodles and rice in one meal.
+Derek ordered the Small Ramen (Shio) and Fried Chicken with Small Rice Bowl Set, priced at ₱510.
+Naturally, I had to try his food!
+I’d say the chicken was crispy and well-seasoned.
+This set was quite filling — a satisfying binge with both noodles and rice in one meal.

 Looking for a ramen restaurant in TriNoma?